 How are FRP Axial Fans Constructed?

-Some styles will use an air tight enclosure while others will draw fresh air from outside of the fan across the components.
+Some styles will use an airtight enclosure while others will draw fresh air from outside the fan across the components.
 This ensures that corrosive fumes are not able to reach the moving components.

-Access to inspect and maintain the internal components is available through an optional gasketed access panel.
-To prevent fumes from escaping the drive opening a shaft seal is applied to the opening around the shaft.
+A gasketed access panel can be added so that the internal parts can be inspected and maintained.
+To prevent fumes from escaping the drive opening, a shaft seal is applied to the opening around the shaft.

-Another is properly sizing the shaft and bearings for the performance and speed.
-This is performed to increase the fan’s lifecycle as well as and reduce maintenance.
-To isolate the motor from the airstream the motor is placed outside of the airstream on an adaptable epoxy coated steel base.
+Another is properly sizing the shaft and bearings for performance and speed.
+This is performed to increase the fan’s lifecycle as well as reduce maintenance.
+To isolate the motor from the airstream, the motor is placed outside of the airstream on an adaptable epoxy-coated steel base.

 Fiberglass Fan Accessories

-In addition to fiberglass fans, additional components are available for FRP, PVC & PP fans.
-A trained specialist is able to assist in determining the appropriate accessories along with the proper fiberglass materials depending on the environment.
+In addition to fiberglass fans, additional components are available for FRP, PVC, and PP fans.

 Fiberglass Fan Applications